dsschapira/Automation-Scripts/ReadMe.md

 ```
 zipbanners <true or false>

-True will include a campaign name in zipped files, False will not.
+True will include a group name in zipped files, False will not.
 Default is False
 ```
 The manifest.txt file is absolutely mandatory for this and has a specific format.
 An example is below:
 ```
 FinalZipFileName
 -SpecificSize-z
 -SpecificSize2-z
--Campaign1
+-Group1
 --Size1-z
 --Size2-z
--Campaign2
+-Group2
 --Size1-z
 --Size2-z
 ```